Walking the Royal Mile Edinburgh is one of the top things to do in the city.

 - The street is roughly 1 Scots Mile long which is 1.8 km or 1,13 miles

-- Sadly the whole street is not free of cars.
+- Sadly, the whole street is not free of cars.
 So be careful you have to share with crazy drivers for most of it.

 - Mostly souvenir shops in the main part, surprisingly there were not that many restaurants

-Walking the Royal Mile Edinburgh - old houses
+Walking the Royal Mile - old houses

-After the Hub, the street becomes wider.
-You can discovers rows of old 5-story buildings.
-Here, part of the street is forbidden to cars giving you more space and freedom to look around.
+A small portion of the street is forbidden to cars giving you more space and freedom to look around.

-The Closes of The Royal Mile Edinburgh
+The Closes of the Royal Mile

 One of the main attractions and particularities of the Royal Mile Edinburgh are the narrow side street called 'closes'.
 Wikipedia has a list of the closes.

-Those closes were usually named after a memorable occupant of an apartment or a trade made there.
+These closes were usually named after a memorable occupant of an apartment or a trade made there.

 The Closes nearest to the castle can have steep slopes.
 They are narrow and between tall buildings as housing was an issue when they were built.